akilisha/eltoar-mapper/docs/README.md

 LRMapping.init().merge(src, dest)
 ```

-This is a best-case-scenario where data is being copied from properties in one object of type __A__ to properties in
+This is the most straight forward scenario where data is being copied from properties in one object of type __A__ to
-another instance:
+properties in another instance:

 - of the same type __A__ or
 - of a different type __B__ but having matching properties.